Self-reinforcing feedback cycles and Weinberg’s psychotherapy

 Habits remake people in their own image.

-Many habits constantly reinforce a person’s ideas and feelings via amplifying feedback cycles that organise a person’s habits and relationships.
+Habits constantly reinforce a person’s ideas and feelings via amplifying feedback cycles that organise a person’s character and relationships.

 People are constantly reproducing aspects of themselves – virtues, vices, fears, ways of perceiving others and themselves – by multitudinous, ongoing habits.
 (Weinberg, 1995, p.
 189)